 - Promote your services to people you know.

 - Start marketing your business.
-If you have a website include a work with me page or services page to promote your business.
-Here’s mine.
+If you have a website include a work with me page or services page to promote your business or link to your shop and products.

 The above is just a few ideas and steps to get you started on working towards your goal of starting a home business.
 Choose one step and take action towards it in the next 1-5 days.